How To Eat For Your Gut Type To Accelerate Healing And Fat Loss

-You know your blood type, skin type, and even your Ayurvedic dosha—but what about your gut type?
+You know your blood type and skin type—but what about your gut type?

 According to natural medicine doctor and nutritionist Dr Josh Axe, nearly all of us are prone to one of five distinct digestive imbalances, which he presents in his new book Eat Dirt: Why Leaky Gut May Be the Root Cause of Your Health Problems and 5 Surprising Steps to Cure It.

 Left unchecked, these can cause the lining of your gut to break down, allowing toxins to enter the bloodstream—doctors call this “leaky gut syndrome”—leading to everything from bloating and eczema to depression and IBS.
 (In other words, a total, um, cluster.)